Roshan1130/Wilmington-University/link1.md

 ![Image](ist.png)

-# The offered courses in MS in Information System Technology are :
+# The offered courses for MS in Information System Technology are :

 Course | Name of Professor |Cost | Description |Registration
 ---    | ---               | --- | ---|---